 First - cut costs associated with owning or leasing brick-and-mortar facilities.

-SPARC has drastically cut this cost by partnering with Fairfax and Arlington Counties to provide services in four county community centers (McLean, Reston, and Providence in Fairfax County, and Arlington Mill in Arlington County) for free.
-In addition, The Church of the Good Shepherd in Vienna, VA is an invaluable partner providing economical space for programming several months of the year.
+SPARC has drastically cut this cost by partnering with Fairfax and Arlington

+Counties to provide services in four county community centers (McLean, Alexandria and Herndon in Fairfax County, and Arlington Mill in Arlington County) for free.
+In addition, Congregation Sha'are Shalom, in Leesburg, VA is an invaluable partner providing beautiful and economical space for programming.
 SPARC has solved the brick-and-mortar part of the equation.